Backist/QAutoLinguist/README.md

-_This README is fine, but check our new docs_
+_Hey Budy, this README is fine, but check our new docs 👓 👀_

 _This project uses [semantic versioning](https://semver.org/)_
 <br>